Understanding the POCSO Act: A Comprehensive Legal Guide to Child Protection in India

 3. Mandatory Reporting (Section 19)

-It is mandatory for any person (including teachers, relatives, doctors, etc.) to report knowledge of sexual offences against children.
+Any person (including teachers, relatives, doctors, etc.) must report knowledge of sexual offences against children.
 Failure to do so is punishable with imprisonment and/or fine.

 4. Child-Friendly Procedures